Horses Painting | Exclusive Works | Alessio Cacciatore

 Do your paintings depict famous or identifiable horses?

-No, out of strict respect for image rights and breeders, our compositions never reproduce identifiable horses (racing champions, famous breeding stallions, recognizable competition horses).
+No, out of strict respect for image rights and breeders, our compositions never reproduce identifiable horses (race champions, famous breeding stallions, recognizable competition horses).
 Our equestrian subjects are generic representations that celebrate the beauty of the animal without appropriating the image of a particular individual.
 A respectful approach that fully conveys the equestrian spirit without raising legal questions.

 Are all your horse paintings prints?